wyattshapiro/sparkify_postgres/README.md

 Structure the data that Sparkify (fictional company) has been collecting on songs and user activity for their new music streaming app for analysis.

-This project is part of Udacity's Data Engineering Nanodegree
+This project is part of Udacity's Data Engineering Nanodegree.

+README must:
+- Discuss the purpose of this database in the context of the startup, Sparkify, and their analytical goals.
+- State and justify your database schema design and ETL pipeline.
+- [Optional] Provide example queries and results for song play analysis.

 ## Data